bsahd/trap-dungeon/README.en.md

 # bsahd/trap-dungeon

-This project is based on inajob's
-[Trap Dungeon](https://github.com/inajob/trap-dungeon) and is developed using a modern TypeScript + Deno + Preact configuration.
+This project is based on inajob's [NumDun](https://github.com/inajob/numdun) and is developed using a modern TypeScript + Deno + Preact configuration.

 ## Play Requirements